pyrkamarcin/CommonDataLayer/docs/rfc/0022_Materialization_Types_01.md

 `i64` -> `es::long`
 `f64` -> `es::double`
-`null` -> See note below # supported later as an extension `array` -> See note below # supported later as an extension
+`null` -> See note below # supported later as an extension
 ```
-> SIDENOTE:
-> Arrays and nullability are treated the same in ES, a field can contain 0 or more entries. [reference][es-arrays]

-I propose to disallow mixed type arrays on schema level.
-This is not supported by either of our materialization databases.
-If in future a client asks for those, we may consider `array[JSON]`.

 ### About `object` Type
 ES requires that object schema is specified to each leaf.
 In Postgres, we can't really have leaves without introducing multiple tables per view.